harness/developer-hub/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md

 In cases where you select specific delegates to perform the task, Harness uses those delegates only.
 If the delegates cannot perform the task, Harness does not use another delegate.

-In cases where you do not select specific delegates, Harness uses any available delegate to perform the task.
-Harness uses the following process and criteria to pick a delegate.
+In cases where you do not select specific delegates, Harness selects an available delegate to perform the task based on the following:

-When a task is ready to be assigned, Harness Manager first validates its lists of delegates to see which delegate should be assigned the task.

-The following information describes how the Harness Manager validates and assigns tasks to a delegate:

 * **Heartbeats:** Running delegates send heartbeats to the Harness Manager in one minute intervals.
 If the Manager does not have a heartbeat for a delegate when a task is ready to be assigned, it does not assign the task to that delegate.
 * **Tags:** For more information, go to [Select delegates with tags](/docs/platform/2_Delegates/manage-delegates/select-delegates-with-selectors.md).